 This fight is a challenge.
 It takes efforts but it seems that we have our victories in the field.
 Are they enough?
 Maybe not … for now …

 Defying the Obstacles

-Although many companies and contractors support the fight with pollution, sometimes business interests are what stays on the way of better solutions.
-The first example I can think of are again, plastic bottles.
+Although many companies and contractors support the fight against pollution, sometimes business interests are what stays in the way of better solutions.
+The first example I can think of is again, plastic bottles.
 Here is what I mean: Recently US House of Representatives removed the ban on bottled water sales introduced in several national parks and nature reserves.
 Behind this decision lays very sneaky reasons.
 Bottled water producers and providers want us to buy more plastic bottles because of the profits they make.
-For the public they present of course other reasons - "Cheap, zero kilojoule convenient hydration option", "public health and safety" , etc. And that's not only in the US.
+For the public, they present of course other reasons - "Cheap, zero kilojoules convenient hydration option", "public health and safety", etc. And that's not only in the US.
 The situation in Australia is no different.
 We are encouraged to buy more plastic bottles with promises of health and safety.
 All this to cover the fact that plastic bottles are cheaper and easier to transport and … not so good for anybody.
 But it seems this doesn't matter.

 Recycling itself is another example.
 Although many people are familiar with the topic, statistics show that 90% of the people would recycle more if it were made easier.
 Local waste removalists report that despite recycling bins and all recycling initiatives, a lot of plastic is still being disposed of in landfills.
 Numbers say that we recycle less than 30% of our household junk when we are able to recycle up to 75%.
 Let's do a little math - if half of these 90% start recycling more, we can increase the percentage of recycled junk maybe twice or even more.
 Politicians work with statistics, it has to be easier for them.